Saturday Night Fever

 Saturday Night Fever is a 1977 American dance drama film directed by John Badham and produced by Robert Stigwood.
 It stars John Travolta as Tony Manero, a young Italian-American man who spends his weekends dancing and drinking at a local disco while dealing with social tensions and disillusionment in his working class ethnic neighborhood in Brooklyn.
-The story is based on "Tribal Rites of the New Saturday Night", a mostly fictional 1976 New York article by music writer Nik Cohn.
+The story is based on "Tribal Rites of the New Saturday Night", a mostly fictional 1976 New York article by the music writer Nik Cohn.

-A major critical and commercial success, Saturday Night Fever had a tremendous impact on the popular culture of the late 1970s.
-It helped popularize disco around the world and initiated a series of collaborations between film studios and record labels.
-It made Travolta, already well known from his role in the popular TV sitcom Welcome Back, Kotter, a household name.
+Released by Paramount Pictures, the film was a major critical and commercial success.
+Saturday Night Fever had a tremendous impact on the popular culture of the late 1970s.
+It helped popularize disco music around the world and initiated a series of collaborations between film studios and record labels.
+It made Travolta, already well known from his role in the popular television sitcom Welcome Back, Kotter, a household name.
 He was nominated for the Academy Award for Best Actor for his performance, at the time becoming the fourth-youngest nominee in the category.
 The film showcases aspects of the music, dancing, and subculture surrounding the disco era, including symphony-orchestrated melodies, haute couture styles of clothing, pre-AIDS sexual promiscuity and graceful choreography.
 The Saturday Night Fever soundtrack, featuring songs by the Bee Gees, is one of the best-selling soundtrack albums worldwide.
-Travolta reprised his role of Tony Manero in Staying Alive in 1983, which was panned by critics despite being successful at the box office.
+Travolta reprised his role of Tony Manero for Staying Alive in 1983, which was panned by critics despite box office success.

 In 2010, Saturday Night Fever was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.

 Adjusted for inflation, it is one of the highest-grossing R-rated films released in the U.S. in the 1970s, with a total box office gross of $673,899,098 in 2024.